jhuckaby/Cronicle/README.md

 So for example, if you needed to re-run a daily 4 AM report event, you can just edit the cursor clock and set it back to 3:59 AM.
 The cursor will catch up to the current time as quickly as it can, stopping only to run any scheduled events along the way.
 You can also use this feature to "jump" over a queue, if jobs have stacked up for an event.
 Just set the cursor clock to the current time, and the scheduler will resume jobs from that point onward.

-The event clocks for the Time Machine are displayed and interpreted in the user's local timezone.
+The event clock for the Time Machine is displayed and interpreted in the event's currently selected timezone.

 #### Event Notification